Akash3121/AWS-DVA-C02/Notes.md

     - eg: protocol: HTTP, Port: 4567, Endpoint: /health
 - if the response is not 200 OK, then the instane is unhealthy

+types of LB on AWS

+4 kinds:
+1. classic LB - CLB
+    - depricated but still available to use
+    - HTTP, HTTPS, TCP, SSL (Secure TCP)

+2. application LB - ALB
+    - HTTP, HTTPS, WebSocket

+3. Netowrk LB - NLT
+    - TCP, TLS (secure TCP), UDP

+4. Gateway LB - GWLB
+    - operates at layer 3(Network layer) - ip protocol

+it is recommended to use the newer generation Lbs as they provide more features

+some lb can setup internal (public) or external (private) ELBs

+Load Balncer Security groups

+users can connect to LB using HTTP(port 80) or HTTPS(port 443)

+and then the Ec2 instances should allow traffic only directly from LB